Peer Tutoring Services matches students who are experiencing difficulties in a course with trained student tutors for one-on-one tutoring.

 Can't find a tutor for your program or course?
 Let us know by filling out the Tutor Request Form.

 Do you need additional help with CST8116 Introduction to Computer Programming?
-The Student Learning Centre is offering free online drop-in group tutoring sessions for CST8116.
-Registration for each session opens 12 hours before the scheduled start date and time.
-You can find the schedule and information to attend on the Computer Programming & Computer Engineering Tutoring Calendar.
+The Student Learning Centre offers virtual drop-in group sessions, at no cost, for CST8116.
+Sessions are student peer tutor led.
+Registration opens 12 hours before the scheduled start date and time.

 Please contact the SLC at slc@algonquincollege.com if you need any assistance.